 “Public Sector Entity” means a public sector entity in British Columbia;

-“Pull Request” means the submission of a Contribution from the Lead Developer;
+“Pull Request” means the submission of a Contribution from the Contractor;

 “Repository” or “Repo” means the location on GitHub where the Opportunity is posted and stored; and

-“Submission Period” means the time period proposed by the Developer in the Proposal during which time the Lead Developer may submit a Pull Request, starting from the announcement of the Lead Developer and ending on (a) the end date of the time period stated in the Proposal or (b) when the opportunity is earlier closed by the Issuer.

-Agreeing to the Terms
+Agreeing to the Process Terms

-By submitting a Proposal and the Accepted Terms, the Developer indicates acceptance of these Terms, including any Schedules attached to these Terms.
+By submitting a Proposal and the Accepted Terms, the Developer indicates acceptance of these Process Terms, including any Schedules attached to these Process Terms.

-A Proposal must be submitted by a person authorized to provide it on behalf of the Developer with the intent to bind the Developer to the Terms and to the statements and representations in the Developer’s Proposal.
+A Proposal must be submitted by a person authorized to provide it on behalf of the Developer with the intent to bind the Developer to the Process Terms and to the statements and representations in the Developer’s Proposal.

 Information about an Opportunity

-The Opportunity will describe the issue, and will include criteria defining what a Pull Request must contain/accomplish, the Acceptance Criteria, the Evaluation Criteria, the Proposal Period, and the applicable Payment and Payment options.
+The Opportunity will describe the issue, and will include criteria defining what a Pull Request must contain/accomplish, the Acceptance Criteria, the Evaluation Criteria, the Proposal Period, and the applicable Payment and methods for the Contractor to receive Payment

 The Issuer has the right to modify an Opportunity at any time prior to the end of the Proposal Period for any reason whatsoever in its sole discretion, including the right to cancel the Opportunity.